|Group||1||Melting point||97.794 oC, 208.029 oF, 370.944 K|

 |ChemSpider ID||4514534||ChemSpider is a free chemical structure database|

-A soft metal that tarnishes within seconds of being exposed to the air, and which reacts vigorously with water.
+Sodium is a soft metal that tarnishes within seconds of being exposed to the air.
+It also reacts vigorously with water.

-Sodium is the sixth most abundant element on Earth, and comprises 2.6% of the Earth’s crust.
+Sodium is the sixth most common element on Earth, and makes up 2.6% of the Earth’s crust.
 The most common compound is sodium chloride.
-This very soluble salt has been leached into the oceans over the lifetime of the planet, but several salt beds, or ‘lakes’ are found where ancient seas have evaporated.
-It also occurs in many minerals, among which are cryolite, zeolite and sodalite.
-It is never found as the metal in nature, due to its great reactivity.
+This very soluble salt has been leached into the oceans over the lifetime of the planet, but many salt beds or ‘lakes’ are found where ancient seas have evaporated.
+It is also found in many minerals including cryolite, zeolite and sodalite.

 Salt (sodium chloride, NaCl) and soda (sodium carbonate, Na2CO3) had been known since prehistoric times, the former used as a flavouring and preservative, and the latter for glass manufacture.
 Salt came from seawater, while soda came from the Natron Valley in Egypt or from the ash of certain plants.
 Their composition was debated by early chemists and the solution finally came from the Royal Institution in London in October 1807 where Humphry Davy exposed caustic soda (sodium hydroxide, NaOH) to an electric current and obtained globules of sodium metal, just as he had previously done for potassium, although he needed to use a stronger current.